19hours/sg-statutes/Acts/Public Transport Council Act.md

 (i) the clearing of any ticket transaction; or

-(ii) the sale, topping-up, replacement of, or refund or management of the use of a mode of payment for, tickets; or
+(ii) the sale, topping-up, replacement or refund, or the management of the use, of a mode of payment for tickets; or

+[2/2007 wef 01/03/2007]

 (b) such other services as the Council may, by order in theGazette, prescribe;